cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

-# X-Ray Absorption from δ-Kick
+# X-Ray Absorption from RTP and $\delta$-Kick perturbation

-This tutorial shows how to run a Real-Time Time-Dependent DFT calculation using the so-called δ-kick approach to compute absorption electronic spectra.
+This tutorial shows how to run a Real-Time Time-Dependent DFT calculation using the so-called
+$\delta$-kick approach to compute absorption electronic spectra.

 For the corresponding Linear-Response approach, read the tutorial [the X-Ray frequencies](./tddft).